PacktPublishing/Full-Stack-Web-Development-with-Remix/08-session-management/bee-rich/README.md

 ```

 Both functions will help us to implement the authentication flow in this chapter.
 These functions take the register and login form data as arguments and either throw an error or return a user object.

-**Note:** The updated Prisma schema introduces some errors in our `action` functions.
-We will need to update the code to add the `userId` to the `expense` and `invoice` objects.
-We will do so in the chapter's exercises.

 **Great!** 🥳 We are all set to use the `User` model to start implementing the authentication flow in BeeRich! 🎉